 Given the measured signal levels, a ratio of about 0.3/0.2 will give us the required 0.7V swing, within acceptable DC bias range.
 Since JAMMA requires a high impedance load (>1kΩ), and keeping resistor values relatively low to avoid adding noise, the divider bridge naturally becomes: 390/(1000+390) = 0.3.
 The supplementary (and very optional) potentiometers are used as variable resistance.
 Most of the time they will be all the way to the right (short circuit with the proposed wiring), giving the divider bridge its above nominal value.
 If need be (very strong input signal, or color imbalance) they can be used to adjust the ratio up to about 0.15 (with 1kΩ pots).
 This gives good results and in the worst case scenario of a 5V input swing, the resulting output will be slightly over 0.7V, which should be OK.

-The triple video amplifier (AD8073) isolates direct level-adjusted RGB outputs to plugs from the converter’s input.
-The converter needs a constant load, without the amplifier, plugging in the SCART would change the circuit impedance and the load on the JAMMA signals would be too high.
-The amplifier is used in a typical double gain, the final 75Ω resistance at the end of the signal path will divide by 2 whenever a standard 75Ω load is plugged, giving unity gain output.
+The triple video amplifier (AD8073) handles impedance matching and signal buffering: First, the JAMMA boards expect a high input impedance (1–10kΩ) while the TV outputs must be matched to 75Ω impedance.
+A basic divider bridge would provide poor matching to either side.
+Second, the converter needs a constant load: without the amplifier, plugging in the SCART would change the circuit impedance, and the signals levels and balance would be modified.
+The amplifier is used in a typical double gain buffer, the final 75Ω resistance at the end of the signal path will divide by 2 whenever a standard 75Ω load is plugged, giving unity gain output.
 It’s also a “safety” device of sorts: if the input signals are overvolted, this amp will limit damage risk to the display.

 The RGB signal path isn’t AC-coupled.
 This allows for the best possible RGB signal integrity.
 It can be done this way because the JAMMA board shares ground level with the SuperGun (by virtue of being powered by it), and SCART allows for DC offset in the signals.
-The level adjustment performed by the divider bridges ensures that any DC offset will fall within acceptable level for SCART input.
+The level adjustment performed by the divider bridges ensures that any DC offset will fall within acceptable level for SCART input without saturating the video amplifier.
 For more details about AC-coupling video signals, see this article.

 The sync separator (LM1881) receives a load-adapted synchro input, and outputs a “clean” composite sync signal at near TTL level.
 This signal is then fed to the video converter, and adapted for video sync level via a 680Ω resistor to the SCART plug (which presents a 75Ω load, as usual): considering the output load on the LM1881 (about 755Ω), its composite output is in the 3V range, which the 680/75 divider bridge brings down to around 0.3V, in line with standard.
 Selected RSET values (as per datasheet) are expected to give good results with both PAL and NTSC signals.
-As far as I could see, it works nicely.
+This setup forgoes proper impedance matching on the sync signal output (it’s a tradeoff to keep costs under control), but as far as I could see, it works reliably.

 R17 and C1 form an optional chroma filter which might be useful with very noisy sync signals.
 If unused, R17 should be bridged and C1 left unpopulated.
-Note that the price to pay for using the chroma filter is a small added delay (phase shift) on the sync signal which will translate to a picture slightly shifted leftward on recent TVs when using the RGB output (SCART).
+Note that the price to pay for using the chroma filter is a small added delay (phase shift) on the sync signal.
+On the RGB output (SCART) this translates to a picture slightly shifted leftward in the overscan area (this is thus noticeable with recent flat panel TVs).
 However it does not affect the output of the S-Video/composite encoder.